byteburgers/react-native-autocomplete-input/README.md

 * If you want to test with Jest add ```jest.mock('react-native-autocomplete-input', () => 'Autocomplete');``` to your test.

 ## Contribute
-Feel free to open issues or do a PR!
+Feel free to open issues or submit a PR!